Cimarron people (Panama)

-The Cimarrons in Panama were enslaved Africans who had escaped from their Spanish masters and lived together as maroons.
+The Cimarrons in Panama were enslaved Africans who had escaped from their Spanish enslavers and lived together as maroons.
 In the 1570s, they allied with Francis Drake of England to defeat the Spanish conquest.
 In Sir Francis Drake Revived (1572), Drake describes the Cimarrons as "a black people which about eighty years past fled from the Spaniards their masters, by reason of their cruelty, and are since grown to a nation, under two kings of their own.
 The one inhabiteth to the west, the other to the east of the way from Nombre de Dios".

 Etymology

-The English term Maroon is derived from the Spanish word cimarrón, meaning "wild" or "untamed".
+The English term Maroons is derived from the Spanish word cimarrón, meaning "wild" or "untamed".
 This word initially referred to cattle and animals that had gone astray, particularly in the early Caribbean.
 By the 1520s, it had begun to be applied to people including Indigenous people and Africans who fled Spanish servitude.
 Scholars believe that the Spanish term cimarron comes from the Taino word si'maran meaning “wild, savage, gone astray”.